 The following focuses on the Monarch migration east of the Rocky Mountains.
 Having wintered in Mexico, the wintering Monarchs (calling them the parent generation) begin their journey in March flying north stop in Texas and other southern states to feed and breed.
 The offspring, or first generation, begin their journey north in April and May, summering in the Northern States and Southern Canada.
 The second and third generations are born during the summer months.
 Around mid-August, the last generation (3rd or 4th) heads south to their wintering grounds in Mexico.
 The last generation that completes this roundtrip are the generation that begins the migration North the following year.

-So how is it that Monarch Butterflies make the same journey year after year especially when their trip requires many generations to complete?
+How is it that Monarch Butterflies make the same journey year after year especially when their trip requires many generations to complete?
 How this travel plan is passed on is coded in the Monarch genetic makeup.
 The navigational tool kit is one of those wonderful miracles of nature and the evolutionary process.

 Monarch butterflies have a sophisticated system, named a time-adjusted sun compass by the scientists that study them.
 A time-adjusted sun compass tells us that Monarchs use the sun to navigate.
 Since the sun/earth is always moving, the compass adjusts in accordance to the position of the sun to maintain the direction of their migration.
-Knowing what time it is essential, and a part of Monarch’s antennae contains a circadian clock (a 24-hour internal clock).
+Knowing what time it is is essential, and a part of Monarch’s antennae contains a circadian clock (a 24-hour internal clock).
 Depending upon the time of day, the butterflies can then tell approximately where the sun should be taking into account the changing tilt of the earth to the sun.
 Special photoreceptors inside their eyes follow the angle of the sun.
 I wonder what this alogorithm looks like.

 P.S.
 I am not affiliated with any of the organizations, people, or reading materials and videos that I recommend or offer links to (exceptions are the videos I make and take credit for).
 My intention is to inform and to get people to make it known how important it is to get involved in helping to fix our planet.
 It is possible.
 One overlooked yet very important way to help heal our planet is discussed in an article entitled Alan Savory and Schwartz’s Cows Save the Planet.
 Go to Table of Contents: Environmental Concerns and scroll down.
-Table of Contents: Environmental Concerns and Solutions Also highly recommend reading, Cows Save The Planet.
+Table of Contents: Environmental Concerns and Solutions Also highly recommend reading, Cows Save The Planet, Judith Schwartz.

-Lastly, to support this blog and to get people to make loud statements about what they care about, many of the designs are available on wearing apparel, mugs, hats etc. This is my job, and I do need to support for what I do.
+Lastly, to support this blog and to get people to make loud statements about what they care about, many of the designs in this blog are available on wearing apparel, mugs, hats etc. This is my job, and I do need to support for what I do.
 I would be very grateful.
 Even so, my main concern, especially now that we have climate change deniers in charge of the EPA and other departments in Washington, is to get loud about our concerns.
 Visually state these whether you wear my designs or others.
 It is vastly important that we act.
 With all my love and respect for you, all sentient beings, and the beautiful home we call earth.
 NMRK

 One of the oldest living creatures on earth, Sea Turtles are believed to have begun populating the seas 65 million years ago, around the time when dinosaurs disappeared.
 Though they developed in the oceans, it is believed that they did a stint out of the water only to return.

 All illustrations on this blog are available at Cafe Press.
 Make your voices heard by wearing Save Our Home products.
 Create a movement in your community.
 As the EPA and other environmental agencies are now on the endangered list, it is really important to spread the word and mention the organizations that are working toward helping animals and our planet.
 Get loud.
 March.
 Also, I don’t want to go extinct, I’d like to keep working for the animals, and the environment.

 I love frogs, especially tree frogs.
 Apparently many people do not consider these animals cute, beautiful and charismatic creatures.
 I cannot imagine this.